 Then you can assemble that data in a report format that’s easy to read and digest; so that you can track those metrics over time.

+Insider Tips:

 Your goals may change over time.
 That’s perfectly acceptable!
 Just make sure that the metrics you’re looking at, reflect your current goals.